-There are several plants that thrive in this kind of weather or come into season this time of year because of the fall climate which can go from cool to mild.
+There are several plants that thrive in this kind of weather or come into season this time of year because of the fall climate which can go from cold to mild.

 Here are just a few fruits and vegetables that can grow this time of the year or can be harvested in the fall.

 Artichokes can grow in the spring or the fall.
-Normally though in the fall, you’ll get a smaller crop, but they still can produce small to medium artichokes.
+Usually though in the fall, you’ll get a smaller crop, they still can produce short to medium artichokes.